WaterFutures/WaterBenchmarkHub/webpage/_benchmarks/BattLeDIM.md

 ---
 title: "BattLeDIM (Battle of the Leakage Detection and Isolation Methods)"
-id: "kios-battledim"
+id: "battledim"
-permalink: /benchmarks/KIOS-BattLeDIM.html
+permalink: /benchmarks/BattLeDIM.html
 collection: benchmarks
 layout: benchmark
 ---

 ## Description

-The Battle of the Leakage Detection and Isolation Methods (*BattLeDIM*) 2020, organized by S. G. Vrachimis, D. G. Eliades, R. Taormina, Z. Kapelan, A. Ostfeld, S. Liu, M. Kyriakou,
+The Battle of the Leakage Detection and Isolation Methods (*BattLeDIM*) is the 8th in a series of "Battle Competitions" dating back to the Battle of the Water Networks (BWN) in 1985.
-P. Pavlou, M. Qiu, and M. M. Polycarpou, as part of the 2nd International CCWI/WDSA Joint Conference in Beijing, China, aims at objectively comparing the performance of methods for the detection and localization of leakage events, relying on SCADA measurements of flow and pressure sensors installed within water distribution networks.
+It aims at objectively comparing the performance of methods for the detection and localization of leakage events, relying on SCADA measurements of flow and pressure sensors installed within water distribution networks.

 The competition problem was based on [L-Town](network-LTown.html), a small hypothetical town which experiences a large number of pipe breaks and water losses, affecting its service quality.